Output

 Jasper R. van der Veen, Silvia Hidalgo Martinez, Albert Wieland, Matteo De Pellegrin, Rick Verweij, Yaroslav M. Blanter, Herre S. J. van der Zant, Filip J. R. Meysman (2024)

-The cell envelope structure of cable bacteria
+The life cycle of cable bacteria

-Georgia Polycarpou, University of Cyprus, defended on 4 April 2025
+Georgia Polycarpou, University of Cyprus, defended on 10 April 2025

 Shining light on the electrical network of cable bacteria